DopplerUniversity/app-config-templates/README.md

-# App Config Templates
+# Doppler App Templates

-A list of sample [Doppler Project Templates](https://docs.doppler.com/docs/project-templates) to automatically create the required Projects, Environments, and Configs for an application.
+A list of sample [Doppler Templates](https://docs.doppler.com/docs/project-templates) to automatically create the required Projects, Environments, and Configs for an application.

+Contributions Welcome!

 ## Generic